malbe074/comp4900RL/README.md

 # comp4900RL
-Repo for the developement work on the Comp 4900 C group project
+Repo for the development work on the Comp 4900 C group project

 # Installation and Setup